haugsten/GenericReachEndpoint/README.md

-Test endpoint for Episerver Generic ESP Endpoint
+Proof of concept endpoint for Episerver Generic ESP Endpoint